nf-core/eager/docs/output.md

 When looking at the misincorporation plots, keep the following in mind:

-* As few-base single-stranded overhangs are more likely to occur than long overhangs, we expect to see a gradual decrease in the frequency of the modifications from position 1 to the inside of the reads.
+- As few-base single-stranded overhangs are more likely to occur than long overhangs, we expect to see a gradual decrease in the frequency of the modifications from position 1 to the inside of the reads.
-* If your library has been **partially-UDG treated**, only the first one or two bases will display the the misincorporation frequency.
+- If your library has been **partially-UDG treated**, only the first one or two bases will display the misincorporation frequency.
-* If your library has been **UDG treated** you will expect to see extremely-low to no misincorporations at read ends.
+- If your library has been **UDG treated** you will expect to see extremely-low to no misincorporations at read ends.
-* If your library is **single-stranded**, you will expect to see only C to T misincorporations at both 5' and 3' ends of the fragments.
+- If your library is **single-stranded**, you will expect to see only C to T misincorporations at both 5' and 3' ends of the fragments.
-* We generally expect that the older the sample, or the less-ideal preservational environtment (hot/wet) the greater the frequency of C to T/G to A.
+- We generally expect that the older the sample, or the less-ideal preservational environtment (hot/wet) the greater the frequency of C to T/G to A.
-* The curve will be not smooth then you have few reads informing the frequency calculation.
+- The curve will be not smooth then you have few reads informing the frequency calculation.
 Read counts of less than 500 are likely not reliable.

 <p align="center">
   <img src="images/output/damageprofiler/damageprofiler_deaminationpatterns.png" width="75%" height = "75%">